peter-de-boer/scrape_medium/README.md

 Alternatively, ***all*** posts etc. could theoretically be found by parsing https://medium.com/sitemap/sitemap.xml.
 That contains a list of xml files: new posts, users, tags and publication, one xml file for each day.
-The xml file for a specific day of for examples posts contains the url's of all new posts from that day.
+The xml file for a specific day of for examples posts contains the url's of all new posts from that day, etc.

 ## Spiders